gitsang/goldendict-llm/static/word-prompt.md

 ## Please Follow These Rules

-1. Always output the response in valid JSON format (**Don't print any markdown code block**)
+1. Always output the response in valid JSON format.
-2. Automatically detect the input language
+2. **Don't print any markdown code block**.
-3. If input is English, translate to Chinese; if input is Chinese, translate to English
+3. Automatically detect the input language.

-### For Words
+4. If input is English, translate to Chinese; if input is Chinese, translate to English.

-When processing a word, please provide the response in the following WordEntry JSON structure:
+5. Making sure the output is valid JSON following below JSON structure.

 ```json
 {